salrashid123/go-grpc-bazel-docker/README.md

 ### Specify docker image

-You can specify a repo prefix by setting the `repository` command here.
+Specify a docker repo to by setting the `repository` command here.
 In the case below, its on dockerhub as handle `salrashid123`

 ```bazel
 container_image(